The Mystical Nauthúsagil Ravine in South Iceland & its beautiful Waterfalls

 No ghosts here

-The Nauthús farm has been abandoned ever since and is still believed to be haunted.
 I, fortunately, didn't feel any presence of ghosts in the ravine, just happiness for being in such a beautiful place :)

 By the beautiful waterfall at the end of our hike in Nauthúsagil

-Not far from here you will find the immensely popular waterfall Seljalandsfoss, which is unique as it is so easy to walk behind it.
-Next to Seljalandsfoss lies Gljúfrabúi waterfall, hidden away behind a big rock in a small gorge.
+Not far from here, you will find the immensely popular waterfall Seljalandsfoss, which is unique in that it is so easy to walk behind.

-Gljúfrabúi or the Dweller in the Gorge was not so long ago a hidden location here in these parts of South Iceland but has by now become almost as popular as Seljalandsfoss waterfall.
+Gljúfrabúi, or the Dweller in the Gorge, was not so long ago a hidden location here in these parts of South Iceland, but has by now become almost as popular as Seljalandsfoss waterfall.

-Above these waterfalls reigns the dreaded Eyjafjallajökull volcano, remember when it erupted back in 2010 and air traffic was severely affected by the ashes which Eyjafjallajökull spouted high in the air?
+Above these waterfalls, the dreaded Eyjafjallajökull volcano reigns.
+Remember when it erupted back in 2010, and air traffic was severely affected by the ash it spewed high into the air?The Mystical Nauthúsagil Ravine in South Iceland & its beautiful Waterfalls

 You can also join the guided tour Thorsmork Valley | Super Jeep Day Tour, where Nauthúsagil, the magnificent Stakkholtsgjá canyon, and Þórsmörk valley are visited on a day tour.

-I have written a travel-blog about that day tour:
+I have written a travel blog about that day tour:

 A wonderful Tour to Þórsmörk Valley in South Iceland with Midgard Adventure